Dual Language Immersion

 Many DL/I secondary continuation programs design a language course sequence for students that includes Heritage Language and Modern Language courses, which are outlined in these Unpacking documents linked above:

-- Dual & Heritage Languages - Heritage Languages (formerly Native Speakers)
+• Dual & Heritage Languages - Heritage Languages (formerly Native Speakers)

-- Modern Languages - High School, Levels I - VIII
+• Modern Languages - High School, Levels I - VIII

 English Language Development Standards

 The NC English Language Development (ELD) Standard Course of Study is the WIDA English Language Proficiency Standards.
 The WIDA English Development (ELD) Standards represent the social, instructional and academic language students use to engage with peers, educators and the curriculum in schools.
-WIDA is part of the University of Wisconsin – Madison and it is housed in the Wisconsin Center for Education Research (WCER).

 Supporting Multilingual Learners

 Stakeholders have different areas of expertise and are often responsible for different aspects of educational planning and delivery; however, collectively, they are responsible for the success of MLs.
 Each teacher can contribute to deliver coordinated educational experiences for MLs according to their own qualifications and areas of expertise (WIDA 2020).
-To aid content area educators in supporting Multilingual Learners, please visit the NCDPI ESL/Title III Team’s ELD Standards Resource Hub, which can also be accessed via the short URL: https://bit.ly/ELDStandardsHub.
+To aid content area educators in supporting Multilingual Learners, please visit the NCDPI ML/Title III Team's ELD Standards Resource Hub, which can also be accessed via the short URL: https://bit.ly/ELDStandardsHub.

 North Carolina's DL/I programs use the terms summarized below from the book, Languages & Children: Making the Match, by Helena Curtain and Carol Ann Dahlberg.